semgrep/semgrep/PRIVACY.md

 ## Collected data

-Semgrep collects non-identifiable data to improve the user experience.
+Semgrep collects data to improve the user experience.
 Four types of data are collected:

 ### Environmental

-Environmental data provides contextual data about Semgrep’s runtime environment, as well as information that helps debug any issues users may be facing; e.g.
+Environmental data provide contextual data about Semgrep’s runtime environment, as well as information that helps debug any issues users may be facing; e.g.

 * How long the command took to run
 * The version of Semgrep